Students with families

 Some Nottingham City primary schools have a nursery attached to them for children aged three to four and some nursery classes form their own nursery school.
 The demand for these is very high but your child's name could be put on the waiting list if there is one near your home.

 There are also many private nurseries, including those located in the City and Queens Medical Centre Hospitals.
-Please see: www.gov.uk/find-nursery-school-place
+You can search for nursery schools near you on the UK government website.

 To apply for a school place for your child, you will need to know when you will be arriving in Nottingham and the address you will be living at.
-You should not apply for a place more than six weeks before you / your child will arrive.
-For general information, please visit: www.gov.uk/schools-admissions
+You should not apply for a place more than six weeks before you and your child will arrive.
+See the UK government website for general information on school admissions.

-As the University is next to the city there are two councils that deal with the areas close to us.
-Nottingham City Council covers areas such as Dunkirk, Lenton and Wollaton.
+There are two local councils that handle state school admissions in the areas close to our campuses: Nottingham City Council covers areas such as Dunkirk, Lenton, Wollaton and the city centre.
 Nottinghamshire County Council covers areas such as Beeston, Bramcote, Chilwell and Sutton Bonington.

 English language classes

-Our Centre for English Language Education (CELE) offers a range of English language courses and support, and is accredited by the British Council for the teaching of English, including presessional English and insessional English courses for students.
-CELE also welcomes visiting scholars.
+Our Centre for English Language Education (CELE) offers a range of English language courses and support, and is accredited by the British Council for the teaching of English in the UK.